jtoy/awesome-tensorflow/README.md

 * [The indico Machine Learning Team's take on TensorFlow](https://indico.io/blog/indico-tensorflow)
 * [The Good, Bad, & Ugly of TensorFlow](https://indico.io/blog/the-good-bad-ugly-of-tensorflow/) - A survey of six months rapid evolution (+ tips/hacks and code to fix the ugly stuff), Dan Kuster at Indico, May 9, 2016
 * [Fizz Buzz in TensorFlow](http://joelgrus.com/2016/05/23/fizz-buzz-in-tensorflow/) - A joke by Joel Grus
+* [RNNs In TensorFlow, A Practical Guide And Undocumented Features](http://www.wildml.com/2016/08/rnns-in-tensorflow-a-practical-guide-and-undocumented-features/) - Step-by-step guide with full code examples on GitHub.

 <a name="community" />